A former Division 1 athlete, Kim’s fitness (and her perception of her body) deteriorated rapidly after college.

 “My mom told me she was poking around the PN site the other day,” says Kim.
 “She respects what I did.”

-It’s only one month from the official end of the Lean Eating program and Kim is starting to freak out.
+It’s only one month from the official end of the Precision Nutrition Coaching program and Kim is starting to freak out.

 Like every transformation in the history of transformations, smooth sailing is a myth.
 People struggle, they doubt, they consider giving up.